Polynomial Root-Finding and Algebraic Eigenvalue Problem: Newton's, Weierstrass's, and Ehrlich's iterations

-by Greengard and Rohklin \cite{GR87} (see also \cite{CGR88}) computes the sum $\sum_{j=1}^d\frac{v_j}{x-z_j}$ by using $O(d\log^2(d))$ arithmetic operations with the precision of order $O(\log(d))$.
-The paper \cite{PSa} proposes and extensively tests its acceleration to {\em Superfast Multipole Method}.
-The papers \cite{P15} and \cite{P17a} list the recent bibliography on FMM and related computations with Hierarchical Semiseparable (HSS) matrices; highly efficient software libraries have been developed at the Max Planck Institute for Mathematics in the Sciences: HLib, http://www.h2lib.org/, and H2Lib, https://github.com/H2Lib/H2Lib, https://github.com/EXAPARS/FMM-lib.
-The acceleration based on FMM is practically valuable in spite of the limitation of the working and output precision to the order of $\log(d)$ and the resulting limitation on the decrease of the Boolean computational complexity.
+The algorithms of \cite{M21,IM23} deeply involve the coefficients of $p(x)$.
+Next we cover acceleration of Newton's, Weierstrass's, and Ehrlich's iterations applied to black box polynomial root-finding.
+Given $3d$ complex values $w_j$, $z_i$, $v_j$ such that $z_i\neq v_j$ for all $i,j=1,\dots,d$, FMM computes the sums $\sum_{j=1}^d\frac{w_j}{x_i-z_j}$ as well as $\sum_{j=1,j\neq i}^d\frac{w_j}{z_i-z_j}$ for all $i$ by using $O(db)$ arithmetic operations, with the precision of order $b$, versus $2d^2$ arithmetic operations in the straightforward algorithm.
+The papers \cite{P15,P17a} list the recent bibliography on FMM and related computations with Hierarchical Semiseparable (HSS) matrices.
+Relevant software libraries developed at the Max Planck Institute for Mathematics in the Sciences can be found in HLib,

-{\bf Multipoint polynomial evaluation (MPE) and FMM.} In context of polynomial root-finding we further recall that the algorithm of \cite{P15} and \cite{P17a} evaluates a polynomial of degree $d$ at $O(d)$ points at the same asymptotic cost of performing FMM, that is, by using $O(d\log^2(d))$ arithmetic operations with the precision of order $O(\log(d))$.

-The algorithm of \cite{P15} and \cite{P17a} successively reduces MPE to multiplication of at first a Vandermonde matrix, then a Cauchy matrix and finally an HSS matrix by a vector; the latter operation is performed fast with FMM.
-The above reduction steps also involve $O(d\log^2(d))$ arithmetic operations and do not require any higher working precision but still imply substantial increase of the overhead constant hidden in the "$O$" notation of the estimated overall complexity of MPE versus that of FMM.

-Here we propose the following tentative alternative reduction of MPE to FMM for a polynomial $p=p(x)$ of (\ref{eqpoly}) and a set of points $v_1,\dots,v_m$:
+The acceleration based on FMM is practically valuable in spite of the limitation of the working and output precision to the order of $\log(d)$ and the resulting limitation on the decrease of the bit operation complexity.